wints/documentation/ingredients/sdk_links/creating_links.md

 Here's how to create your own Branch Links.
 In order to share these links, we've built a _native share sheet for Android_ and implemented a simple way to use _UIActivityViewController on iOS_.
 {% section learn-more %} Check out the section on [**content sharing**](/recipes/content_sharing/{% section platform %}{{page.platform}}{% endsection %}).{% endsection %}
+{% else %}
+Links are the foundation to everything Branch offers.
+There are many different aspects to creating links but the most important are:

+Embed key/value deep link metadata.
+We'll make sure this gets delivered to the app with the clicking user.

+Here's how to create your own Branch Links:
+{% endif %}

 {% endsection %}

 <!--- iOS -->